 For Kim, it is especially exciting to work with innovative platforms.
 Innovation is at the heart of our international consortia, and working with PDX/O’s and in partnership with companies like Neurix, InnoSer is staying at the forefront of these developing technologies.
 “We are slowly growing our biobank and validating a large number of models.
 Alongside that, we work with a full range of tumors that vary from liquid tumors to glioblastoma organoids.
 So I am usually very busy with keeping in contact with our physicians and surgeons who are responsible for collecting the samples, sourcing new potential tumours, ethical approval, consent forms, additional materials and the transport of these samples.”

-Kim would then go on to have meetings with any potential clients, consult on optimal study designs and answer a range of questions that any of our business developers may have regarding our compound testing services.
+As the oncology study director Kim would then go on to have meetings with any potential clients, consult on optimal study designs and answer a range of questions that any of our business developers may have regarding our compound testing services.
 Between all this Kim is signing off on proposed timelines and quotes for new studies.

 Kim also explains that each study is different when it comes to design and this depends on what is needed from the client right down to the reporting and outcomes.
 Close communication between the labs and Kim allow for up to date and regular progress reports which she passes on to our clients.
 “We now have the ability to send out updated tumour growth curves which enable the client to follow up on their study “live”.